Neutitschein / Moravia 1886 – 1950 Nötsch / Carinthia

 1928 Golden Medal at the exhibition “Deutsche Kunst” in Düsseldorf, then teacher at the academies in Prague, Karlsruhe and Stuttgart, where he remains until his retirement in 1943.

 Numerous exhibitions at home and abroad.

-His male nudes – oil paintings and drawings – do not have the avant-garde aspiration that made his fellow student Egon Schiele world famous, but they give him the leading position within Austrian Expressionism when it comes to color or – in drawings – to spatial definition of the male body.
+His male nudes – oil paintings and drawings – do not have the avant-garde claim that made his fellow student Egon Schiele world famous, but they give him the leading position within Austrian Expressionism when it comes to color or – in drawings – to the spatial definition of the male body.